 Wilner Auditorium, Henrion Gymnasium and Fiske Hall

 Wichita State University is home to its own ghost stories as three buildings have a history of haunting tales.
 Most universities do, of course, but these ghosts are said to be playful and harmless.
-George Wilner was the head of the speech and theatre programs at Wichita State from 1923-1960.
-Students believe paranormal activity including voices, doors opening on their own and lights flickering are Wilner coming back to mess with people and make sure his building is well maintained.
+George Wilner was the head of the speech and theater programs at Wichita State from 1923-1960.
+Students believe paranormal activity including voices, doors opening on their own and lights flickering are Wilner coming back to make sure his building is well maintained.

 Henrion Hall was the first permanent gym on Wichita State University’s campus.
 The Heskett Center was built in 1983, changing Henrion’s purpose.
 It is now used as studio space for art students.
 The ghost story comes from the mid-1950s when a maintenance worker was killed on the job.
-Legend has it he walks around the building late at night or early in the morning.
+According to legend, he walks around the building late at night or early in the morning.

-Fiske Hall is one of the oldest buildings on campus.
-Established in 1904, it used to be a men’s dormitory before becoming a building full of classrooms.
+Fiske Hall, stablished in 1904 and one of the oldest buildings on campus, was once a men’s dormitory before becoming a classroom building.
 While there are no specific ghosts connected to Fiske Hall, many have reported lights coming on without anyone in the building and doors opening and closing on their own.